·

 – No – never, absolutely no contact at all.
 The only contact we had was

 with the ‘Florence Lambretta Club’.
-And even that was only for a question
+And even that was only for a

 of image as there was no exchange of technical information.